STIXProject/stixproject.github.io/documentation/profiles/index.md

 Profiles outline several types of rules:

-1. **Presence** rules indicate whether fields and constructs are supported by the profile
+1. **Presence** rules indicate whether fields and constructs can appear in instance documents via [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) keywords
 2. **Implementation** rules indicate that extension points (implemented through [xsi:type](/documentation/concepts/xsi-type)) must have specific implementations
 3. **Value** rules indicate that fields have to have a certain set of values
 4. **Miscellaneous** rules indicate other requirements that don't fall into the above categories.
 For example, they might say that if the indicator type field is "IP Watchlist", the contained object must be an address object.
 These rules are not generally automatically testable but can be included in profiles for human consumption.

 Terms compliant with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) are used to indicate presence rules.
-These terms cannot be intermingled with legacy terms, and are  supported in validation tools as of STIX 1.1.1.1
+Older versions of STIX profiles used custom terms as indicated below.
+These terms are still valid for older profiles but those creating new profiles should use the formal RFC2119 terms.

-Legacy Terms|RFC Terms
+RFC Term|Legacy Term
 --------|---------
-Required|MUST
+MUST | Required
-Suggested|SHOULD
+SHOULD | Suggested
-Optional | MAY
+MAY | Optional
-(none) | SHOULD NOT
+SHOULD NOT | (none)
-Prohibited|MUST NOT
+MUST NOT | Prohibited

 ## Why are profiles used?